 To create directories for the Oracle database or recovery files on separate file systems from the Oracle base directory:

-1. Use the following to determine the free disk space on each mounted file system:
+- 1. Use the following to determine the free disk space on each mounted file system: - # df -k - 2.
+From the display, identify the file systems to use: